 Understanding the Foreclosure Timeline in Dallas–Fort Worth

-Foreclosure in Texas is a non-judicial process, meaning lenders do not need to file a lawsuit to move forward.
+Many homeowners needing to sell a house before foreclosure in Dallas-Fort Worth are looking for a faster and more predictable way to resolve the situation.
+Foreclosure in Dallas-Fort Worth is a non-judicial process, meaning lenders do not need to file a lawsuit to move forward.
 Under Texas Property Code § 51.002, lenders must follow specific notice and posting requirements before conducting a foreclosure sale.
 Once payments fall behind, the lender sends a Notice of Default by certified mail.
 After required notice periods are satisfied, a Notice of Trustee Sale is posted and filed with the county.

 In Dallas County and Tarrant County, foreclosure auctions typically occur on the first Tuesday of each month.
 Homeowners navigating foreclosure situations in Dallas often don’t realize how quickly the timeline moves once a sale is posted.